Affordable housing in Canada: British Columbia

 As of 2012 Vancouver was the most stressed area in the province in terms of affordability of housing in Canada.
 In 2012, Vancouver was ranked by Demographia as the second-most unaffordable in the world, rated as even more severely unaffordable in 2012 than in 2011.
 The city has adopted various strategies to reduce housing costs, including cooperative housing, legalized secondary suites, increased density and smart growth.
 As of April 2010, the average two-level home in Vancouver sold for a record high of $987,500, compared with the Canadian average of $365,141.

-In June 2016, Generation Squeeze, a non-profit organization that advocates on behalf of young adults, labeled the situation in the province a crisis and commenced a "Code Red" campaign.
+In June 2016, the youth-advocacy group Generation Squeeze declared housing affordability in British Columbia a "Code Red."

 In 2016, the BC government announced a $516 million investment in 68 new affordable housing projects to build 2,900 units across the province, targeting renters with incomes that were low to moderate.
 This included 68 projects with 1441 units in Lower mainland and Fraser Valley, 774 units on Vancouver Island and the Gulf Islands, 256 units in Thompson-Okanagan, and the rest to Coast, Kootenays, Cariboo, and North/Northeast.